 I put the new band together in Cali, it features some of the players I've been working with over the last two years in Cali and also Malcolm Catto on drums.
 The idea was to put together a band that plays a more tropical sound.
 That’s not to say it is a completely “latin music” band.
 The new record features a good selection of funk, soul, descarga and even some orchestral moments!
 Within these selections, I'm trying bring back some of the talent that made this music happen in the first place all those years ago.

-'Mambo Los Quantic'
+Flowering Inferno 'Mambo Los Quantic' |

 It must be personally very exciting to be working in Colombia with these musicians.
 And you must be discovering so much musically.
 How are you developing songs there?

 Yes, its a privilege, I'm trying to make the most of my time here, learning a lot of things, speaking to people, investigating the wealth of culture that exists here.
 I now havemy studio in the house, so the house is a somewhat musical place to be.
 As a writer, I'm getting clearer about how I plan my music, the more and more I learn the art fromothers here, themore I can control my own thoughts and ideas.
-I usually lay down an initial idea with guitar or a voice, this could just be a simple guide oQuantic & His Combo Barbaror doodle, I do a lot of these, usually at night.
+I usually lay down an initial idea with guitar or a voice, this could just be a simple guide or doodle, I do a lot of these, usually at night.
 Then, in the light of day, away from the presence of whiskey, I scan through, find the good bits and try to arrange them on to instruments I feel suitable for the sound I want.
 At the moment I'm trying to record everything live in the same room, I think the sound is richer for it and you can here the dialogue between the different musicians, this is what makes music interesting.

 As a relative unknown in Colombia, was it easy to make contact with people like Alfredo Linares and get to work with them?
 And how do they find the experience of translating old school cumbia, descarga, plena etc into the modern fusions that you are creating?